zephlord/Seanchai/Actions and Events.md

         }]
     }]`

-    7. Public Result - This is the result that a character is looking at when determining whether to pick an action or not.
-The Public Result can be the same as the actual Result.

  * NOTE: the result functions of interactions will be slightly different in that they take in two characters and thus results will be generated based on the